-Business investments in leadership training have grown significantly, now surpassing $14 billion in the US alone.
-However, despite these increased expenditures, 86% of global HR and business leaders still say that leadership development remains a top issue for their organizations.Of course, one of the factors feeding into the leadership reinforcement challenge for these companies is the fact that participants typically only remember 23% of what they learn during a workshop or training program.
+US Organizations invest over $14 billion annually in leadership training.
+Despite these expenditures, 86% of global HR and business leaders still say that leadership development remains a top issue.Participants typically only remember 23% of what they learned during a leadership training program.
 Not to mention, that number goes down every day afterward.
 So, what are the primary factors causing this problem?

 1. Training Reinforcement is Inconsistent or Nonexistent

 For a leadership training program to effectively drive behavior change, reinforcement is critical.
-Just because participants complete a training program, doesn't mean they are immediately going to change their behavior because of it.
+Just because participants complete a training program, doesn't mean they are immediately going to change their behavior.

-The knowledge and skills developed through leadership training courses are only valuable if they facilitate behavior change and improve participants' performance in the workplace.
+The skills developed through a leadership training course are only valuable if they improve participants' performance in the workplace.

-By outlining specific reinforcement objectives for results, you create a baseline for measuring the effectiveness of different leadership training programs.
-Goal-setting is also important for measuring long-term knowledge retention and behavior change throughout the reinforcement program as well.
+By outlining specific reinforcement objectives, you create a baseline for measuring the effectiveness of different leadership training programs.
+Goal-setting is still important for measuring long-term knowledge retention and behavior change, but it is not everything.

-Demotivation happens because the training is not a 100% fit or too generalized.
-Leaders are of the opinion that they are already knowledgable and doing well.
-So, a good reinforcement program shows the exact gap and supports them to close that gap.
+Demotivation happens when the training is too generalized.
+So, a good reinforcement program indicates the exact knowledge gap each learner has and supports them to close that gap.
 Reinforcing a challenging topic helps the learner stay more motivated and interested in the program.

-A reinforcement program must be focused on applying knowledge and skills, as well as reflection for personal development.
+A reinforcement program must be focused on applying and reflecting on knowledge for personal development.
 Always remember: the purpose of reinforcement is not re-training.

 The way the content is written and presented must be specific and recognizable for each leader.
-It is also important to think about the spacing of reinforcement messages sent to the leaders.
+It is also important to think about the timing of each reinforcement message.

-It must be flexible (intense, lower impact), based on the personal situation -- and learning preference -- of the leader.
+A successful program must be flexible and adapt to the learner.
 Learn more about our proven methodology in our eBook, The Science Behind Mindmarker.